pcgrisha/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 ##### What if there is no co-host/note taker and the session is fully booked?

 As a host you are more than welcome to take a few notes, however there is no need to take down every single thing that is said.
 Note down important points, making sure to add links to useful information.
-Also encourage the participants to contribute to the notes on the [Community Discussions Etherpad](https://pad.carpentries.org/community-discussions).
+Also encourage the participants to contribute to the notes on the Community Discussions Etherpad(https://pad.carpentries.org/community-sessions-YYYY).

 ##### What if someone joins in late?